LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 1. It does not cater for holes in the polygon.
 (The original version had an extension for this case.)
 2. It can fail completely for self-intersecting polygons.
 (Extensions for this case do exist.)

-It some special cases it will work if only one polygon is self-intersecting but there is no guarantee.
+In some special cases it will work if only one polygon is self-intersecting but there is no guarantee.
 It will definitely struggle for two self-intersecting polygons.

 The original algorithm could not handle degenerate cases.